dariushghasemi/SNP-TSHcat_Interaction_Model/README.md

-#### 5. We then standardized TSH using quantile transformation function in Caret R package.
-Then we categorized TSH based on the imperical cutpoints as follows:
+#### 5. We then categorized TSH based on the imperical cutpoints as follows:

 We've used these intervals for categorizing TSH:
 | Status | Lower bound, Upper bound |